LQRS: Learned Query Re-optimization Framework for Spark SQL: Experiments

 \subsubsection{Different Learning Strategy}

-To evaluate the effectiveness of our learning strategy design, we conducted an ablation study using two alternative strategies (Fig.~\ref{fig:ablation}(c)).
+To evaluate the effectiveness of our learning strategy design, we conducted an ablation study using two alternative strategies (Figure~\ref{fig:ablation}(c)).
 In the first strategy, we removed the step limit during optimization while retaining the curriculum learning schedule.
-In the second strategy, we limited the maximum number of steps but removed the curriculum constraint, allowing AQORA to explore the full action space from the beginning.
+In the second strategy, we limited the maximum number of steps but removed the curriculum constraint, allowing LQRS to explore the full action space from the beginning.

 Experimental results show that the first strategy performs comparably to the default configuration during the early training phase.
 However, as the curriculum progresses to its second stage, the model tends to take significantly more steps, making it difficult to repeatedly make correct decisions.
 The second strategy, despite enforcing a strict step limit, ultimately fails to outperform Spark SQL.
 This is because, in most cases, only a few targeted corrections are sufficient to reach an efficient plan.
-Without early-stage guidance, the model explores a large action space too freely, which hinders convergence.
+Without early-stage guidance, the model explores an overly large action space too freely, which hinders convergence.